robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

 ![](images/daily_interest_rates.svg)

-The 20 year bond yields has a longer history than the 30 year.
+The 20 year bond yields have a longer history than the 30 year yields.
 It goes back to 1962.
 However, the 20 year bonds were discontinued by the U.S. government for some time over the 1980s and 1990s.
 To keep things simple, we're going to use the 20 year yields from 1962 to the start of the 30 year yields and from then on use the 30 year yields.

 TLT doesn't try to hold bonds maturing at 30 years, so we will estimate a maturity of 25 years (\\(T = 25\\)).
-The U.S. treasuries pay a coupon twice a year (\\(p = 2\\)).
-The frequency of this data is daily \\(f = 260\\).
+The U.S. treasuries pay a coupon twice a year (\\(p = 2\\)) and the frequency of this data is daily \\(f = 260\\).

-Overlaying TLT's price ontop of our estimated valuation looks like:
+Using these parameters and plugging the daily yields into the return caclulation above we get an estimated return series.
+Converting this to a cumulative return series and overlaying TLT's price ontop looks like: